-because: a) the row of arches shown on the very left of the plate housed inns and shops; b) the bell tower and the monastery shown on the right side of the plate stand on the large artificial terrace of a temple to
+because: a) the row of arches on the very left of the plate housed inns and shops; b) the bell tower and the monastery on the right side of the plate stand on the large artificial terrace of a temple to

 Emperor Claudius; c) ancient houses have been found under the church; d) the neighbourhood was supplied with water